Aelisya/AdGuard-Home-Filters/README.md

 ## Why a separate list ?
 Because i think user/admin must have control over their network so all allow list must be optional only.

+## Why don't i see these list ?
+Because adult list aren't my priority and will appear when started.

 ## And if i think there is a security concern with a witelisted website ?
 Send a mail to security@bacq.pro